-Alvar Aalto is deemed to be one of the most important Scandinavian designers and architects of the 20th century.
-His chair with the number 66 he designed in the year 1935.
-In the same year Aalto founded the company Artek which still produces the chair, with his wife Aino.
+Alvar Aalto counts as one of the most important Scandinavian designers and architects of the 20th century.
+He designed his chair with the number 66 in 1935.